mkcn/fastHistory/fastHistory/tldr/tldr/pages/osx/afinfo.md

 - Print metadata info and contents of the audio file's InfoDictionary `afinfo -i {{path/to/file}}`

-- Print output in xml format
+- Print output in XML format
 `afinfo -x {{path/to/file}}`

 - Print warnings for the audio file if any